Orthographic diacritics and multilingual computing

 Diacritics — marks above, through, or below letters — are used in many orthographies to remedy the shortcomings of the ordinary Latin alphabet.
 The author catalogues the various diacritics that are in use for spelling different languages, describing what they look like and what they are used for.
 He also analyses the problems of using accented letters in a multilingual computing environment, and discusses the extent to which these problems have been resolved, with particular reference to Unicode.

 Cited by 15 other publications

-This list is based on CrossRef data as of 27 january 2020.
+This list is based on CrossRef data as of 05 april 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.